Hardware-Oriented Inference Complexity of Kolmogorov-Arnold Networks: KANs VS MLP: Hypothetical Comparison in Terms of Proposed Metrics

 \section{KANs VS MLP: Hypothetical Comparison in Terms of Proposed Metrics}

 Table~\ref{tab:complexity_all_networks} compares MLP and four KAN architectures in terms of the proposed hardware inference complexity metrics.
 To visualize these differences, we perform simulations considering uniform quantization with $8$-bit precision.
 The hardware complexity of KAN architectures depends on basis-specific parameters.
 For our comparative analysis, we select representative parameter values that balance computational cost with approximation capability.
 We use spline order of $k=3$ for B-splines, $N_c=5$ centers for GRBFs, a maximum degree of $n=5$ for Chebyshev polynomials and set the grid size to $G=5$ for Fourier KANs.
+These values were not selected via task-specific hyperparameter optimization.
+Instead, they were chosen to reflect configurations commonly reported in the KAN literature and to establish a structurally equivalent baseline across the evaluated KAN variants.
+A cubic spline serves as the de facto standard for B-spline KANs.
+The remaining variants were configured with a comparable number of active basis terms.
+Since the derived metrics are closed-form, the comparison can be generated for any other parameter set and the qualitative ordering of the variants is preserved as long as the active-term counts retain the same relation.
 It must be emphasized that these parameters are not universally optimal.
 In practice, parameter selection depends on multiple factors, such as problem complexity, computational budget, and accuracy requirements, or is determined by applying an optimization procedure~\cite{long2025genetic,buribayev2025darts}.
 These simulations serve to illustrate the fundamental computational characteristics of each KAN variant in terms of the metrics considered.